-Line 1154: ENSURE AN ACCESSIBLE ELECTRONIC RETURN OPTION IS AVAILABLE TO VOTERS WITH PRINT DISABILITIES FOR ACCESSIBLE MARKING, VERIFICATION AND CASTING OF THE MARKED BALLOT.
-AN APPROPRIATE FEDERAL AGENCY (EAC, NIST AND/OR ACCESS BOARD) SHOULD IDENTIFY ACCEPTABLE SECURITY PROTOCOLS FOR ELECTRONIC BALLOT RETURN TO ENSURE VOTERS WITH PRINT DISABILITIES CAN VERIFY AND CAST THEIR VOTE PRIVATELY AND INDEPENDENTLY.
+Line 1154: ENSURE AN ACCESSIBLE ELECTRONIC RETURN OPTION IS AVAILABLE TO VOTERS WITH PRINT DISABILITIES FOR ACCESSIBLE VERIFICATION AND CASTING OF THE MARKED BALLOT.
+AN APPROPRIATE FEDERAL AGENCY (EAC, NIST, AND/OR THE US ACCESS BOARD) SHOULD IDENTIFY ACCEPTABLE SECURITY PROTOCOLS FOR ELECTRONIC BALLOT RETURN TO ENSURE VOTERS WITH PRINT DISABILITIES CAN VERIFY AND CAST THEIR VOTE PRIVATELY AND INDEPENDENTLY.
 [Research is needed to explore how to expand options to support electronic ballot return.]

-Rationale: Line 1142 statement is expanded to include entire voting process rather than partial process ending with ballot marking.
+Rationale: Lines 1142-1143 are expanded to include the entire voting process, rather than a partial process ending with ballot marking.
 It is unacceptable to ignore the access barriers for ballot verification and casting just because the solution raises security concerns.
-Line 1154 recommendation for research is changed to a declarative statement that an accessible means of verification and casting a remote ballot must be available to voters with print disabilities.
-Asking voters with print disabilities to continue to give up their civil right to vote privately and independently while patiently wait for "research" to identify something "secure enough" for electronic ballot return is not an acceptable recommendation.
+The recommendation on line 1154 for research is changed to a declarative statement that an accessible means of verification and casting a remote ballot must be available to voters with print disabilities.
+Asking voters with print disabilities to continue to give up their civil right to vote privately and independently while patiently waiting for "research" to identify something "secure enough" for electronic ballot return is not an acceptable recommendation.
 That continues the status quo for the last two decades.
-There MUST be an accessible option provided now with research focused on improving security without denying access while that research is occurring.
+There must be an accessible option provided now, rather than denying access while research is occurring.
+Overall, edits continue to make the distinction between paper mailed ballots and digital ballots used in accessible remote voting and to highlight all three phases of voting - marking, verifying, and casting.
+Finally, we do not recommend use of the phrase "fully accessible" anywhere in the report, given how difficult this is to guarantee currently.

-Recommended Edits to Page 37 Line 1216: IN-PERSON Voter Technology Line 1218: 5.1 IN-PERSON Voter Technology Barriers
+Line 1216: IN PERSON Voter Technology Line 1218: 5.1 IN PERSON Voter Technology Barriers

-Rationale: Revised to accurately reflect section content focused on in-person voter technology vs. remote voting addressed in previous section.
+Rationale: Revised to accurately reflect section content focused on in person voter technology, and not remote voting addressed in previous section.

-Line 1230: Providing only one accessible voting machine per polling place creates barriers to independently and privately MARKING, VERIFYING AND casting a ballot.
+Lines 1230-1231: Providing only one accessible voting machine per polling place creates barriers to independently and privately MARKING, VERIFYING, AND casting a ballot.